How to Convert a Nedbank Statement to Excel or CSV

-Nedbank, one of South Africa's Big Five banks regulated by SARB, saw its total client base reach 8 million for the first time in 2025, with active Money App users climbing 14% to 3 million and digital transaction values rising 16% year-on-year, according to TechAfrica News reporting on Nedbank's 2025 annual results.
-A significant share of those clients are accountants, bookkeepers, and SME owners who need their Nedbank bank statement data in spreadsheet format for reconciliation, VAT returns, or import into packages like Sage Pastel.
+Nedbank reached 8 million clients for the first time in 2025, while active Money App users rose 14% to 3 million; TechAfrica News also reported a 16% increase in Personal and Private Banking digital transaction values from Nedbank's annual results.
+A significant share of those clients are accountants, bookkeepers, and SME owners who need Nedbank bank statement data in spreadsheet format for reconciliation, VAT returns, or import into packages like Sage Pastel.

 This guide covers every available path: native OFX/OFC exports from online banking, handling Nedbank's encrypted .emc files, converting PDF statements to Excel or CSV, and importing the result into South African accounting software.
 If you also work with FNB accounts, we have a separate walkthrough for converting FNB statements to Excel.